 Held in abduction (red lines)

-HH wedged up tight under coracoid – anterior fullness (blue arrow)
+Humeral head wedged up tight beneath coracoid process resulting in anterior fullness (blue arrow)

-The big step and abducted position would make you think that this might be a SG type but the anterior fullness is the difference you can pick up clinically.
-It is the spasm that is causing the humeral head to be pulled up high towards the coracoid and the humerus out to the side.
+The big step and abducted position would make you think that this is an SG type but the anterior fullness is the difference you can pick up clinically.
+It is the spasm that is causing the humeral head to be pulled up high towards the coracoid process and the humerus to be pulled into abduction.

-Humeral head wedged beneath and medial to glenoid rim
+Humeral head is wedged beneath and medial to the glenoid rim

 Large greater tuberosity fracture fragment positioned lateral to glenoid rim